johnjallday/dolphin-tool-calling-agent/README.md

 # 🐬Dolphin Tool Calling Agent
 This is a simple tool calling agent written in Go.
-If you want something compiled, then this is a way to go.
-Often times we don't really need a complicated AI that does everything for us.
+Often times, we don't really need a complicated AI that does everything for us.
-You want an AI agent that can help you with specific tasks.
+Not all AI fits all.
+Why not build your own tool?

 ## Requirement
 Go 1.24 or later